Pundarikakshan Perumal Temple: Religious significance

-According to Hindu legend Ramanuja (1017–1137), the leading expounder of Vishishtadvaita philosophy, visited the temple.
+According to Hindu tradition, Ramanuja (1017–1137), the leading expounder of Vishishtadvaita philosophy, visited the temple.
 One of his disciples placed Ramanuja's sandals along with the image of Varadarajan.
-Ramanujar became furious at this, for which the disciple explained that for Ramanuja Varadarajar is god, but for him, Ramanuja is supreme.
+Ramanuja became furious at this, for which the disciple explained that for Ramanuja Varadarajar is god, but for him, Ramanuja is supreme.
 Thiruvellarai is the birthplace of Uyyakondar, a disciple of Nathamuni.
-Swami Engalazhwan is believed to have taught Sri Bhasyam to Nadadhoor Ammal in the temple.
-The Jiyar of the temple, the head of the temple, is named Pankaya Selvi Jiyar after the name of the Thayar of the temple.
+Swami Engalazhwan is believed to have taught Sri Bhasyam to Nadadhoor Ammal at the temple.
+The Jiyar of the temple, who serves as its head, is known as Pankaya Selvi Jiyar, named after the temple's Thayar.